 The Vax Blade Pro 32V TBT3V1P1 is a popular cordless vacuum that’s been around for a while, but how does it compare to newer models?
 Keep reading our Vax Blade 32V review to find out.

 While there are now a range of new Blade models on the market, such as the Vax Blade 2, the TBT3V1P1 is still a popular cordless vacuum cleaner.
-Let’s take a closer look at its features, performance, and whether it’s worth the money.
+Let’s take a closer look at this cordless vacuum cleaner’s features, performance, and whether it’s worth the money.

 The TBT3V1P1 is a cordless stick vacuum.
 This familiar design has become the default choice in recent years, as it provides plenty of mobility with enough space in the main body for a motor and dust canister.

 At just 3kg, the Vax TBT3V1P1 certainly meets our requirements for a lightweight vacuum cleaner.
-If you have trouble lugging around a heavy upright, it’s a brilliant alternative.
+If you have trouble lugging around a heavy upright, we think it’s a handy alternative for quick cleaning jobs.
 For comparison, it’s marginally heavier than the Dyson V8, but the difference is negligible (approximately 400g).

 The Vax also has a relatively large 0.6 litre dust capacity.
 This is small compared to corded uprights or cylinders, but makes it one of the larger cordless vacuum cleaners on the market.
 Still, you’ll need to empty it regularly during a full house clean.